 Prem Rawat's Teachings about Constant Meditation - In His Own Words

-However most of his followers found it impossible even to do 2 formal, sitting hours of meditation a day, let alone constantly meditate and he dropped this instruction in 1988/89 when he lowered the daily meditation minimum to 1 hour.
+However most of his followers found it impossible even to do 2 sitting hours of formal meditation a day, let alone constantly meditate and he dropped this instruction in 1987/89 when he lowered the daily meditation requirement to 1 hour.

 Yogiraj Param Sant Satgurudev Shri Hans Ji Maharaj, June 1961, Prem Nagar, India